Sarose550/Final-Project/README.md

 To run from terminal, enter "python main.py face.mdl" or "python main.py robot.mdl".

-When running on mac, in display.py, on line 86, change "imdisplay" to "display."
+When running on mac or linux, in display.py, on line 86, change "imdisplay" to "display."

 <b> Features to be added: </b>